-Bay leaf was highly praised by the Greeks and the Romans, who deeply believed that the herb symbolizes wisdom, peace, and protection.
+Bay leaf was prized highly by the Greeks and the Romans, who believed that the herb symbolizes wisdom, peace, and protection.

-The spice contains many notable plants derived compounds, minerals and vitamins that are essential for optimum health.
+The spice contains many important plant-derived chemical compounds, minerals, and vitamins that are essential for optimum health.

-Fresh leaves are very rich source of vitamin-C; provide 46.5 mg or 77.5% of RDA per 100 g.
-Vitamin-C (ascorbic acid) is one of the powerful natural anti-oxidant that help remove harmful free radicals from the body.
-Ascorbic acid also has immune booster, wound healing and anti-viral effects.
+Fresh leaves are a very rich source of vitamin-C; provide 46.5 mg or 77.5% of RDA per 100 g.
+Vitamin-C (ascorbic acid) is one of the powerful natural antioxidant that help remove harmful free radicals from the body.
+Ascorbic acid also has an immune booster, wound healing, and antiviral effects.

-Furthermore, its fresh leaves and herb parts are very good in folic acid; contain about 180 mg or 45% of daily-recommended values per 100 g.
-Folates are important in DNA synthesis and when given during the peri-conception period, they can help prevent neural tube defects in the baby.
+Furthermore, its fresh leaves and herb parts are superb in folic acid; contain about 180 mg or 45% of daily-recommended values per 100 g.
+Folates are important in DNA synthesis, and when given during the peri-conception period, they can help prevent neural tube defects in the newborn baby.

-Bay leaves are an excellent source of vitamin A; contain 6185 IU or 206% of recommended daily levels per 100 g.
-Vitamin A is a natural antioxidant and is essential for healthy visual sight.
-It is also required for maintaining mucusa and skin health.
+Bay leaves are an excellent source of vitamin-A; contain 6185 IU or 206% of recommended daily levels per 100 g.
+Vitamin-A is a natural antioxidant and is essential for normal eyesight.
+It is also required for maintaining mucosa and skin health.
 Consumption of natural foods rich in vitamin A has been found to help to protect from lung and oral cavity cancers.

-The spice is indeed a very good source of many vitamins such as niacin, pyridoxine, pantothenic acid and riboflavin.
+The spice is indeed an excellent source of many vitamins such as niacin, pyridoxine, pantothenic acid, and riboflavin.
 These B-complex groups of vitamins help in enzyme synthesis, nervous system function, and regulating body metabolism.

-This noble spice is a good source of minerals like copper, potassium, calcium, manganese, iron, selenium, zinc and magnesium.
+This leafy spice is an excellent source of minerals like copper, potassium, calcium, manganese, iron, selenium, zinc and magnesium.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
 Manganese and copper are used by the body as co-factors for the antioxidant enzyme, superoxide dismutase.
-Iron is essential for red blood cell production and as a co-factor for cytochrome-oxidase enzymes.
+Iron is essential for red blood cell production and as a co-factor for cytochrome oxidase enzymes.

 Medicinally, the benefits of the bay leaf and its berries are plentiful.
 It has astringent, diuretic, and appetite stimulant properties.